viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Placement

-The preferred placement of the select's listbox can be set with the `placement` attribute.
+The preferred placement of the combobox's listbox can be set with the `placement` attribute.
 Note that the actual position may vary to ensure the panel remains in the viewport.
 Valid placements are `top` and `bottom`.

 ```html {.example}
 <wa-combobox placement="top">